 Energy vampires, that is!

-- Plug appliances into power strips.
+- Kill the big energy wasters.
+Plug appliances into power strips.
 This makes it easy to switch off a whole group of devices at once.
-Some more advanced power strips can also turn devices off for you when they detect that they are not being used.
+Some more advanced power strips can also turn devices off for you when they detect they are not being used.

 Interested in calculating how much vampire energy you might be using?
 Try this handy calculator.